mlsmzk/data-science-work/challenges/c05-antibiotics-assignment.md

 What is your response to the question above?

 - Penicillin seems to be very effective in treating bacteria in the genus of staphylococcus or streptococcus (all gram positive) as the MIC of penicillin is sufficiently low to be effective in human treatment.
-It's rather impractical for other strains, though it does inhibit their growth eventually.
+It’s rather impractical for other strains, though it does inhibit their growth eventually.

 - Neomycin is effective against strains of salmonella as well as the brucella strain.
 These are gram negative bacteria.
 It also does reasonably well against three gram positive bacteria: one bacillus, one streptococcus, and one staphylococcus.
 In general, the MIC tends to be smaller and seems to have less spread for gram negative bacteria.

 - Streptomycin seems to be effective and practical for only four genera, proteus (gram negative), bacillus (gram positive), and the two staphylococci in the dataset (both gram positive).
 This seems to indicate that practicality favors streptomycin use against gram positive bacteria, although the eye test indicates that on average the gram negative bacteria might have lower MIC.

 Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?

 - The dot plot (1) was easily most effective at answering this question.

 Why?

--   It was easy to have a visualization where data is separated between gram positive and negative, whereas it was only indicated by shape with others, which would've been harder to read.
+- It was easy to have a visualization where data is separated between gram positive and negative, whereas it was only indicated by shape with others, which would’ve been harder to read.

 - Having all bacteria colored was nice, especially given that there are few enough bacteria in the dataset where colors are distinguishable.
   It was also fortunate that their order is one such that similar colors are from similar strains (e.g. staphylococci).

 #### Guiding Question 2

-In 1974 *Diplococcus pneumoniae* was renamed *Streptococcus pneumoniae*, and in 1984 *Streptococcus fecalis* was renamed *Enterococcus fecalis* [2].
+In 1974 *Diplococcus pneumoniae* was renamed *Streptococcus pneumoniae*, and in 1984 *Streptococcus fecalis* was renamed *Enterococcus fecalis*
+\[2\].

 > Why was *Diplococcus pneumoniae* was renamed *Streptococcus
 > pneumoniae*?

 *Observations* - What is your response to the question above?

 - Against various antibiotics, they receive very similar MIC ratings.

 - They are all gram positive.

 Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?

 - My scatterplot (2) was most effective at answering this question.

 Why?

 - It contains information about both their MIC and gram grades.
-    Visualizations 3 and 5 target the number of/kind of antibiotics that are worthy for human treatment, and were designed to answer questions more in the line of "how practical is"x" antibiotic against "y" bacteria.
+  Visualizations 3 and 5 target the number of/kind of antibiotics that are worthy for human treatment, and were designed to answer questions more in the line of “how practical is”x” antibiotic against “y” bacteria.
 Visualization 1 makes it difficult to see diplococcus pneumoniae since it is so close to streptococci, but it it were distinguishable then perhaps visualization 1 would be in contention.
-Visualization 4 is certainly a winner, because the heatmap's pattern for diplococcus pneumoniae echoes what can be seen for two of the three streptococci very similarly.
-On the other hand, it didn't answer the question of whether they were gram positive or gram negative, so I decided that visualization 2 helped me answer the question best.
+  Visualization 4 is certainly a winner, because the heatmap’s pattern for diplococcus pneumoniae echoes what can be seen for two of the three streptococci very similarly.
+On the other hand, it didn’t answer the question of whether they were gram positive or gram negative, so I decided that visualization 2 helped me answer the question best.

 # References

 <!-- -------------------------------------------------- -->

-[1] Neomycin in skin infections: A new topical antibiotic with wide antibacterial range and rarely sensitizing.
+\[1\] Neomycin in skin infections: A new topical antibiotic with wide antibacterial range and rarely sensitizing.
 Scope.
 1951;3(5):4-7.

-[2] Wainer and Lysen, "That's Funny..." *American Scientist* (2009) [link](https://www.americanscientist.org/article/thats-funny)
+\[2\] Wainer and Lysen, “That’s Funny…” *American Scientist* (2009) [link](https://www.americanscientist.org/article/thats-funny)